turingschool/curriculum/source/projects/store_engine.markdown

 * do everything Unauthenticated Users can do except "log in"
 * log out
-* view their past orders
+* view their past orders with links to display each order
-    * view any product on the order
+* on that order display page there are:
+  * products with quantity ordered and line-item subtotals
+  * links to each product page
+  * the current status
+  * order total price
+  * date/time order was submitted
+  * if shipped or cancelled, display a timestamp when that action took place
   * if any product is retired:
-        * that should be included in the display
+      * they can still access the product page
       * they cannot add it to a new cart
 * Place a "One-Click" order from any active product page

 NOT Allowed To: